Xavier577/jamb_bot/README.md

 ```

 and if done correctly it should ask you for your utme registration number, your username/email and your password in the terminal/command_prompt

+# Issues with chrome driver

+please do make sure your chrome driver is the same version as your chrome.
+If you not then download the correct chrome driver for your corresponding operation system and play in the chrome_driver at the folders representing your corresponding operating system.